myned-ai/bonsai-connectors/README.md

 ```

 ### Create Simulator in Bonsai
-Once you have pushed your image to ACR you can create a simulator by clicking ***Add Sim*** from the left hand navigation.
-Enter the ACR URL of the image and add a name.
+Once you have pushed your docker image to ACR, you can create a simulator by clicking ***Add Sim*** from the left hand side navigation menu.
+Enter the ACR URL of the image and name it.

 ### Create Brain in Bonsai
-You can create a brain by clicking ***Create brain*** from the left hand navigation.
-Select ***Empty Brain*** add a name and after it has been created, copy the contents of the .ink file from the selected environment and paste them on the ***Teach*** section of the brain.
-Click the train button and select the simulator, from the presented list, that you have created on the previous step.
+You can create a brain by clicking ***Create brain*** from the left hand side navigation menu.
+Select ***Empty Brain***, add a name and after it has been created, copy the contents of the .ink file from the selected environment (folder) and paste them to the ***Teach*** section of the brain.
+Click the train button and from the presented list select the simulator you have created in the previous step.

 ### Running Local Agent
 When you are satisfied with the training progress, stop the training and export the brain.
-Run the presented code to download locally the exported image.
+Run the presented code to download the exported docker image locally.

 Start the agent.py located on the root of your selected environment.
-The Open AI visualiser of your selected environment will start.
+The Open AI visualiser of your selected environment will start and you will see how well your trained brain 'behaves'.

 ## Environments